ksehic/LassoBench/README.md

     pip install -e .

 ## Overview
-The objective is to optimize the multi-dimensional hyperparameter $\lambda$ that balances the least-squares estimation and the penalty term that promotes the sparsity.
+The objective is to optimize the multi-dimensional hyperparameter \lambda that balances the least-squares estimation and the penalty term that promotes the sparsity.

-The ambient space bounds are defined between $\lambda\in[-1, 1]$.
+The ambient space bounds are defined between [-1, 1].

 LassoBench comes with two classes SyntheticBenchmark and RealBenchmark.
-While RealBenchmark is based on real world applications found in medicine and finance, SyntheticBenchmark covers synthentic well-defined conditions.
+While RealBenchmark is based on real-world applications found in medicine and finance, SyntheticBenchmark covers synthetic well-defined conditions.

-Please refer the reference for more details.
+Please refer to the reference for more details.

     .
     ├── ...